 The size is a positive integer with a maximum value of 2**63-1.
-A dimension declaration will be referenced elsewhere in the DDX by specifying its name.
+A dimension declaration will be referenced elsewhere in the DMR by specifying its name.
 It should also be noted that anonymous dimensions also exist.
 They have a size but no name.
-Anonymous dimensions do not need to be declared.
+Anonymous dimensions SHOULD NOT be declared.

 Semantic Limitations